XPBytes/php-rescuetime/README.md

-wp-dj-rescuetime
+php-rescuetime
 ====================

-WordPress Plugin with PHP API for RescueTime
+PHP API for RescueTime

 Installation
 --------------------
-Simply place the rescuetime.php in your `plugins` folder.
-Activate the plugin and you are ready to go.
+Simply place the rescuetime.php somewhere in your website.
+Require the file and enable the love.

 Usage
 --------------------

-At this time this plugin only provides helper classes to get your data.
-In the future, it will be able to display graphs and tables and more fancy stuff so you can show your productivity without the embed and process it any way you like.
+`require 'rescuetime.php'`

+For visualisation include [chartjs]( http://www.chartjs.org/ ) on your HTML page.
+And the javascript `rescuetime.js`

 ###Request
 To do an API request, you need an `api-key`.
-Get one [here](https://www.rescuetime.com/anapi/setup)..
+Get one [here]( https://www.rescuetime.com/anapi/setup ).
 Create a new request object:
 		$rt_request = new RescueTimeRequest( $apikey );
 and use one or more of the following functions to manipulate the request: